Scarabaeus1031/NEXAH/NAVIGATOR/ARCHITECTURE.md

 It is:

-a system that reconstructs, constrains, and navigates dynamical fields
+a system that reconstructs, constrains, controls, and navigates dynamical fields

 ---